Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 1/Quests/Arc 1 - The Mysteries of Rankhra.md

 in the second arc, the campaign will be more mission focused and have clearer structure. i will have PLENTY of time to come up with more lore and worldbuilding

+--this planning is a guideline and not actually what happened.
+Notes contain a more complete timeline